 Do you know where your cat likes to be petted and scratched?
 There are a few popular spots when it comes to being touched.
 Here, I’ when you rub them, list some of those so you can make sure to scratch the right place on the next occasion.

 The Chin – Cats like their chins scratched because it stimulates their whiskers, making them feel more alert and happy!
-It’s also a favourite spot for kittens and helps them stay calm in stressful situations.
+It’s also a favorite spot for kittens and helps them stay calm in stressful situations.

 The Head-Cats groom themselves by licking this area, so they love having it scratched with a finger or even using bristles from brushes designed for animal grooming purposes!